UniversalLinkMedia/maintenance-splash-screen/README.md

 # It's not just for maintenance...

-Changing the text to a status code '404'or '301' makes this splash page multi-useful for your projects.
+Changing the text to a status code '404' or '301' makes this splash page multi-useful for your projects.

 You'll never have to think about error pages ever again...